easpaas/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+    Context API helps avoid the problem of prop drilling.
+Context API provides access to state at any component level.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+    Actions are dispatched from the component and the redux store as instructions to the reducer on how to manipulate state before re-rendering.
+The Redux store acts as the single source of truth to avoid unnecessary/unexpected changes to state.
+This helps with JS immutability.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+    Actions are dispatched from the component and the redux store as instructions to the reducer on how to manipulate state before re-rendering.
+The Redux store acts as the single source of truth to avoid unnecessary/unexpected changes to state.
+This helps with JS immutability.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+    Redux-thunk handles asynchronous changes in an application.
+Instead of returning an object, thunk uses an action creator to return a function instead.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+    The ease and cost of time to use the Context API makes it my favorite state management system in React so far.
+Redux involves a lot of boilerplate that makes it difficult to understand at first, but it proves the most useful.
+So I would prefer to use Redux, but if I had it my way, Context API would be my choice.

 ## Project Set Up